-Active Ingredient: This medicine has a main active component Cilostazol, which is a quinolinone derivative and cellular phosphodiesterase inhibitor, more specific for phosphodiesterase III.
+This medicine has a main active component Cilostazol, which is a quinolinone derivative and cellular phosphodiesterase inhibitor, more specifically for phosphodiesterase III.
 The metabolite appears to inhibit PDE III activity, to suppress cyclic adenosine monophosphate (cAMP) degradation.
-It increases in cAMP in platelets and blood vessels, leading to inhibition of platelet aggregation and vasodilation.
+It increases cAMP in platelets and blood vessels, leading to the inhibition of platelet aggregation and vasodilation.

 This given medicine is used to treat the symptoms of intermittent claudication.
 It causes reduced blood flow to the legs, leading to pain while walking.
 It also improves your ability to walk longer distances without pain.

 The cilostazol-composed drug exerts its action by inhibiting phosphodiesterase activity and suppressing cAMP degradation.
 The inhibition of PDE3 allows for a rise in cAMP in platelets and blood vessels.

 This medication Pletal is available for oral consumption and in dosage as mentioned below:

 - 25 mg: It is to be consumed without food as directed by the doctor, usually twice daily, at least 30 minutes before or 2 hours after breakfast and dinner

 - 100 mg: Take this medicine twice a day, at least minutes before the meal, exactly as directed by the doctor

 This medicine is not recommended for pregnant women; it could harm a nursing baby.

 What is Pletal?